twilio/media-streams/node/dialogflow-integration/README.md

 # Google Dialogflow Integration

-An Express app that responds with TwiML to `<Start>` a MediaStream and connect it with a specified [Dialogflow](https://dialogflow.com/).
+An Express app that responds with TwiML to `<Connect>` to a MediaStream and connect it with a specified [Dialogflow](https://dialogflow.com/).

 ## Prerequisites